Hiba-Malkan/student-council/docs/SYSTEM_DOCUMENTATION.md

 ---

-Documentation is located in `/path/to/docs/`.
 Report issues on GitHub.
 Contact hiba.malkan@gmail.com for questions or emergencies.

 ---

 **Document Version:** 1.1
-**Last Updated:** April 5, 2026
+**Last Updated:** June 14, 2026
 **Next Review:** July 5, 2026
+**Written and Maintained by Hiba Malkan**
+Review Note (1): No issues found, however, user logs may be deleted every month to save disk space.

 ---

-*This documentation is confidential and intended for authorized personnel only.*